Frequently Asked Questions about casa

-A CASA volunteer fulfills many roles, acting as investigator, representative, case monitor, as a mediator and as a broker of information and resources.
-CASA volunteers provide a number of necessary services that local and state governments would otherwise have to pay for, such as doing research on the child’s situation in alternative care, and working with parents to ensure completion of their court-ordered service plan.
+A CASA volunteer fulfills many roles, acting as investigator, facilitator, case monitor, and as a source of information and resources for families.
+CASA volunteers provide a necessary service that local and state governments would otherwise have to pay for, such as doing research on the child’s situation in alternative care, and working with parents to ensure completion of their court-ordered service plan.
 CASA Volunteers:

 - Investigate, Monitor, and Recommend

 The CASA volunteer gathers information about a child’s situation while in alternative care and monitors the placement situation to ensure that the child’s needs are being met.
 Volunteers make regular visits to the child in his/her placement; build supportive relationships with the child to best understand their specific needs; and ensure that the child receives necessary medical, psychological, educational and other services.
 The volunteer may also attend regular court hearings and other meetings, and make recommendations to the court on the child’s behalf regarding care, placement, and other issues.

 - Serve as Guardian Ad Litem (GAL) for the child

 GALs are authorized by Texas law to conduct independent investigations in order to determine the best interests of the child or children.
 GALs have access to school, medical and other confidential records; can receive all court and legal documents; and can participate in all meetings, staffings and court proceedings related to the case.

 - Provide a consistent presence for the child during an otherwise tumultuous time